 Generally, married applicants would instead make joint applications than a sole name mortgage, with property price inflation outstripping wage increases over the years.
-In many cases, two salaries are required to be eligible for a sufficiently large mortgage.
+In many cases, lenders prefer First Time Buyers in Birmingham to have two salaries to be eligible for a sufficiently large mortgage.

 However, now and then, situations occur where one salary is sufficient to justify the borrowing amount.
 Furthermore, there is a backdrop to the reason why one applicant doesn’t want to go on the application.

-The Problem could well be that one applicant has had a prior credit problem such as bankruptcy or a CCJ.
+The problem could well be that one applicant has had a prior credit score problem such as bankruptcy or a CCJ.
 Which is preventing them from getting a mortgage at this point.

 In that case, provided that the spouse or partner is not linked to that issue.
 Then the mortgage could go in their sole name.